SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 The hierarchy of authority as presented in the article aligns with a perspective that emphasizes the primacy of God and the Scriptures over human interpretations and systematic theology.
 Here are some key points from the article and thoughts on them:

-### God and the Holy Spirit
+### God / Holy Spirit
 1. **God (1 John 2:27)**:
    - **Conclusion**: <span style="font-weight:bold;color:ForestGreen;">Agree.</span> The ultimate authority in Christian belief is God, and the Holy Spirit plays a crucial role in interpreting Scripture and guiding believers.
 This is foundational and aligns with the core tenets of Christianity.
-The article asserts that God and the Holy Spirit are the ultimate authorities in interpreting Scripture, citing biblical passages to support this view.
+The article asserts that God / Holy Spirit are the ultimate authorities in interpreting Scripture, citing biblical passages to support this view.

 ### The Holy Scriptures
 2. **The Holy Scriptures**: